georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-With the above code in place, each instance of `CoffeeElectionStore` has a way of setting the state and getting its current state or an observable of its state.
-To make it more useful, some feature specific methods to modify the state (similar to Redux reducers) should be added:
+With the above code in place, each instance of `CoffeeElectionStore` has a way of setting its state and getting the current state or an observable of the state.
+To make it more useful, additional methods to modify the state (similar to Redux reducers) should be added:

 {% highlight typescript linenos %}
 @Injectable()